 Jerseys are double-sided (so you only need one) and are $80.
 They can be purchased here: https://teamlocker.squadlocker.com/#/lockers/ice-wolves-youth-hockey

 Please contact the firstname.lastname@example.org to confirm open jersey numbers before purchase.

-Each family (8U and Up) is required to complete a minimum of 20 hours of association work and 4 open skate shifts.
-These work hours can be used during Summer parades, fundraising events, rink buildup, rink break down and any event approved by the IWYHA board.
-DIBS will be used to sign up and calculate the completed work hours during events.
+Each family (8U and Up) is required to complete a minimum of 20 out-of-season hours of association work and 4 open skate shifts during the season.
+Out-of-season work hours can be completed during Summer parades, fundraising events, rink buildup, rink tear down, and any event approved by the IWYHA board.
+DIBS will be used to sign up and calculate the completed work hours during out-of-season events.

 Families are required to provide a $400 check to association at the beginning of the season.
 This check acts as a deposit until completed hours are calculated by the association.
 Families will be invoiced $20 per hour for the number of incomplete hours.
 For example, if a family only completes 16 out of the required 20 hours, that family will be invoiced $80 (20-16=4 | 4 x $20 = $80).
 Once this invoice is paid, the $400 check will be destroyed.
 Checks will be automatically destroyed for families who have completed their required 20 hours.

 It is the team's responsibility to provide workers for their team's assigned events such as home games and public/open skate.
 These "in-season" hours DO NOT count towards the required 20 hours.

 On-Ice Season: Nov 1 to mid-March (Approximate)